Sunday morning, 16 November 2003

-Hurricane Katrina drowns half the city, but the Flores are barely affected.
+In 2005, Hurricane Katrina drowns half the city.
+The Flores are barely affected.
 Audubon Place is safely removed from floodwaters, looters, unauthorized entrants alike.
 The Blackwatch mercenaries shoot anyone who tries to get in and doesn’t belong.

 Celia doesn’t see, though.
 Her family just stays at a nice hotel in Baton Rouge for a while.
 It’s convenient, being so nearby the state legislature.
 Dad is always making drives up there.
 He and Nathan Malveaux, the Senate minority leader and state GOP chair, are working like demons in the hurricane’s aftermath.

 It’s not even that long before they get to go home.
 Most of the city looks like a third world country’s war zone, but Audubon Place is all but untouched, and McGehee soon reopens its doors.
 Besides the hurricane, the new Devillers girls are the talk of the school.

 Cécilia Devillers seems strangely above the usual gossip and social backbiting.
 She listens to it, but without encouraging any story’s spread.
 People love telling her things.
 She’s kind and sympathetic to everyone.
 Everything about McGehee’s new tenth grade queen bee seems almost seems too perfect, sometimes.
 There’s never anything wrong in her life that other people have to be sympathetic about.